 Most electricians or electrical inspectors can only look at the breakers ("they look OK to me"), and operate the toggle ("they click on and off OK").
-But without doing live-current functional testing on all of the breakers, it is impossible to determine which of the breakers in the panel are defective.
+But without doing live-current functional testing on all of the breakers, to determine the minimum tripping current, it is impossible to determine which of the breakers in the panel are defective.
 Will they all trip safely and properly on electrical overload or short circuit?
 Electrical contractors and inspectors are generally not equipped to do that type of testing, and homeowners or potential purchasers are not likely to have the required budget for extensive specialized testing.
 In fact, thorough testing would most likely cost far more than changing the panel.